 Siblings will often have good memories of their parent’s house and want to keep the home.
 Other siblings may want to sell the home.
 The best solution is to let the sibling purchase the home from the remaining inheritors.

 In most cases, you can refinance or get a mortgage on the house.
-This is the best solution to quickly pay your siblings and take ownership.
+This is the best solution to pay your siblings and take ownership quickly.

 Sell the home

-Selling the home is one of the best solutions.
+Selling a home is one of the best solutions.
 You can liquidate the house and split the proceeds between inheritors.
-Make sure you get the home appraised and ensure everyone is happy with the appraisal.
+Ensure you get the home appraised and that everyone is happy with the appraisal.

 Rent the home

-You can turn an inherited house into a cash flowing business by renting the property out.
+You can turn an inherited house into a cash-flowing business by renting the property.
 The easiest solution would be to hire a property manager to ease the burden on all siblings.
 Each sibling gets a share of the profits.

 Look into your state’s eviction process

 You may be able to evict a sibling who did not inherit the home.
-In some cases, a brother or sister might decide to move in after a parent dies, even if they don’t have the right.
+Sometimes, a brother or sister might decide to move in after a parent dies, even if they don’t have the right.
 A sole inheritor may be able to start the eviction process to remove a squatting sibling.

 In most cases, the property was evenly distributed to all siblings.
 The first step to resolving conflict should be through mediation.
-You can always file for partition action as a last resort if mediation fails.
+If mediation fails, you can always file for partition action as a last resort.

 Can I live in an inherited house?

 You can live in an inherited house if you are the sole inheritant.
-Jointly inheriting a home will require you to reach an agreement with the other inheritors.
-Make a deal with the other inheritors to rent, buy them out, or adjust the inheritance to be sole owner.
+Jointly inheriting a home will require you to agree with the other inheritors.
+Make a deal with the other inheritors to rent, buy them out, or adjust the inheritance to be the sole owner.

 In most cases, jointly inheriting a home will require a mutual agreement between all inheritors.
 You could offer to pay rent to the other inheritors, but this can often cause problems or be awkward.

 Buying the house from your siblings is the best course of action if you can afford it.
-You can refinance or take a mortgage out to pay your siblings for their portion of the home.
-Alternatively, you can offer to trade remaining inheritance for the sibling’s home equity.
+You can refinance or take a mortgage to pay your siblings for their home portion.
+Alternatively, you can offer to trade the remaining inheritance for the sibling’s home equity.

 Can siblings force a sale of an inherited house?

 A sibling can force the sale of an inherited house through a partition lawsuit.
-Under a partition lawsuit, the court will divide property amongst the inheritors when they cannot come to an agreement on managing the property.
+Under a partition lawsuit, the court will divide property amongst the inheritors when they cannot agree on managing the property.
 Partition lawsuits are common among owners who don’t want to sell or buy out their siblings.

 You can file a partition lawsuit through the courts via a partition action.
 Any partial owner has the right to file a partition action.
 It is recommended that you work with a probate lawyer to file a partition action.

 A partition action is going to take court and attorney’s fees.
-In most cases, you’ll end up with less inheritance than if you would have just sold the property to begin with.
+In most cases, you’ll end up with less inheritance than if you had just sold the property.
 Attorney’s fees can range between $20k and $100k.